DistributedTaskScheduling/documentation/design/PROCESSES.md

-# UML Modeling Tool
+# UML Tool
-Everyone must use the same UML modeling tool because they are usually not compatible with one another.
+Everyone must use the same UML tool because they are usually not compatible with one another.
-As of yet, we did not decide on a specific UML Modeling Tool to use.
+As of yet, we did not decide on a specific UML tool to use.

 Must-have features: